 Reduced that Bro to tears!

-So, the good news is that there are more than just ghost peppers in this recipe.
+So, the good news is that there are more than just ghost peppers in this ghost pepper hot sauce.
 Otherwise, it would basically be inedible.
-I’m actually going to hit you guys with a lot of information in the post but if I explain my method maybe you will understand some of the madness.
+I’m actually going to hit you guys with a lot of information in this post, but if I explain my method maybe you will understand some of the madness.

-OK, so a ghost pepper is crazy hot.
+A ghost pepper is crazy hot.
 We’ve established that.
-In fact, the flavor of a ghost pepper will pretty much overpower almost anything.
-What we need to do is dilute it a bit and bring out a few extra flavors already in the peppers.
-For this hot sauce, I used cherry peppers as a base for the sauce.
-It’s sweet like a bell pepper but has a bit more flavor.
-In addition, I added garlic for a little extra flavor and honey for sweetness.
+In fact, the flavor of a ghost pepper will pretty much overpower almost anything you put it on if you’re not careful.
+What we need to do is dilute it a bit and bring out a few extra flavors that are already in the ghost peppers.
+For this hot sauce, I used cherry peppers as a base for ghost pepper hot sauce.
+They’re sweet like bell peppers but also have a bit more flavor.
+Garlic and honey are also included for a little extra flavor and sweetness.

-Most hot sauces use vinegar to cut the sourness in hot sauce and we’ll be using plain white vinegar.
-But, wait!
-We want to add a little bit more flavor to the sauce.
-Brace yourselves!
-I’m about to introduce you to yet another unique Asian ingredient, Chinese Black Vinegar.
+Most hot sauces use vinegar to cut the sourness and this time we’ll be using plain white vinegar.
+However, we want to add a little bit more flavor to the ghost pepper hot sauce so brace yourselves!
+I’m about to introduce you to yet another unique Asian ingredient: Chinese Black Vinegar.
 Black vinegar is a vinegar made from rice that has an earthy, floral, smoky taste.
 Now black vinegar is actually very low in acidity at 2% while Heinz white vinegar has 5%.
 This means you won’t get much bite, but you will get a ton of other flavors and whole lot of robustness.

 Lastly, there are different kinds of spicy the body can perceive.
 The molecule that causes the spiciness in a ghost pepper, and most peppers really, is called Capsaicin.
 In the chart up above it measures 16,000,000 SHU and lives in the oils of a pepper.
 That spice usually is what makes your lips burn.
 Another kind of spicy comes from a molecule in mustard called isothiocynate.
 It’s that sensation you get when eating horseradish, mustard, or wasabi that you can feel in your sinuses.
 We’re adding mustard to the WTF sauce!

 OK This All Sounds Great, Man, But You Left Something Out.
-Where Do You Get A Ghost Pepper?
+Where Do You Get Ghost Peppers?

 That is actually a great question.
 It’s autumn so they are in season in America and you can find fresh ones in specialty food stores and farmers markets.
 I, however, grew my own!
 My mother knows I love spicy food so she bought me a grow your own Ghost Pepper Kit on Amazon.
 Check it out, ghost peppers are desert plants and therefore really hardy.
 Just pop the top on this thing like a soda can, add water, and in a couple of months you will be growing some of the world’s hottest peppers.